enorganic/daves-dev-tools/README.md

 arguments passed not matching those specified below will be passed on to `pip install` (see `pip install -h` for additionally available arguments).

-positional arguments:
-  requirement           One or more requirement specifiers or configuration
-                        file paths.
-If provided, only dependencies of these requirements will be installed.

 optional arguments:
-  -h, --help            show this help message and exit -d DIRECTORY, --directory DIRECTORY
+  -h, --help            show this help message and exit -r REQUIREMENT, --requirement REQUIREMENT
+                        One or more requirement specifiers, requirement file paths, or configuration file paths (setup.cfg,
+                        setup.py, pyproject.toml, tox.ini, etc.).
+If provided,
+                        only dependencies of these requirements will be installed.
+  -d DIRECTORY, --directory DIRECTORY
                         A directory in which to search for requirements.
 By default, the directory above the current directory is